Shagshag/prestashop-documentation/ConfigurationKPICore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\ConfigurationKPI.php line 115
+* This method is defined in [classes/ConfigurationKPI.php line 115](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ConfigurationKPI.php#115)

 #### Arguments